 Research Proposal Submission Steps

-Proposals involving research on human subjects shall be submitted to Rasmussen College’s Institutional Review Board for review.
+Proposals involving research on human subjects shall be submitted to Rasmussen University’s Institutional Review Board for review.
 Data collection cannot begin until full approval has been granted by the board.
-Rasmussen College’s Institutional Review Board may also require modification of proposals before such approval can be granted.
+Rasmussen University’s Institutional Review Board may also require modification of proposals before such approval can be granted.

 Review Procedures by IRB

-Upon receipt of a proposal, the Chair of Rasmussen College’s Institutional Review Board will determine if the proposal requires exempt, expedited, or full review.
+Upon receipt of a proposal, the Chair of Rasmussen University’s Institutional Review Board will determine if the proposal requires exempt, expedited, or full review.

 1. Exempt or expedited reviews may be conducted by the Chair, and/or by one or two board members appointed by the Chair for this purpose.
 The Chair and/or the appointed members may approve proposals conducted via the exempt or expedited review process.
 If such proposals are denied, however, they must go to the entire board for a review.